-The car accident attorneys at Parke Gordon Law Firm in Boise have years of experience representing car crash clients and obtaining impressive results for them quickly.
+Looking for a car accident lawyer?
+The car accident lawyers at Parke Gordon Law Firm in Boise have years of experience representing car crash clients and obtaining impressive results for them quickly.
 The auto accident attorneys at the law office of Parke Gordon Law Firm understand what it takes to get their clients the compensation deserved.
 Let us handle your auto accident case.
 We will fight to get you the compensation you deserve.
 In addition, you pay nothing until your case is settled.
 Call an experienced car accident attorney at our Boise law office today for a free consultation.
 This is your opportunity to discuss your car accident case with an experienced and knowledgeable personal injury attorney.

 Call 911 immediately after a car accident so that a law enforcement officer investigates the accident and documents that the other driver was negligent.
 The police officer will take statements and usually issues a traffic citation to the driver responsible for causing the accident.
 Without the police officer’s report, the other driver might lie and make it difficult to obtain a settlement.

 If the police officer wrongly finds you at fault, our auto attorneys can still help.
 The car accident attorneys at Parke Gordon Law Firm have helped numerous clients fight tickets and obtain settlements when an investigating officer makes a mistake as to who was at fault for causing a car accident.

 The next step is to get your injuries examined by a licensed physician.
 This is not the time to be tough and hold back.
 You need to document the areas of your body that are in pain by getting checked at the emergency room or an urgent care center.
 Make sure you tell the doctor of all the injuries you suffered to avoid confusion and false claims later.
 Insurance companies can sometimes accuse car accident victims of lying about their injuries.